jayleetx/thesisdown_test/README.md

 remotes::install_github("ismayc/thesisdown")
 ```

-3. Restart RStudio, create a new R Markdown document, and select the
-    thesis format (*File / New File / R Markdown / From Template /
-    Thesis*, on Mac). **Be sure to name the directory `index`**, or else
-    it won’t knit properly.
+1. Restart RStudio, create a new R Markdown document, and select the thesis format (*File / New File / R Markdown / From Template / Thesis*, on Mac). **Be sure to name the directory `index`**, or else it won't knit properly.
 Click *OK* to create the document.

     ![Options for new thesis document](new_thesis_doc.png)

-You can also create this from the R Console with the following code,
-exchanging the file path for wherever you want the thesis to live.
+You can also create this from the R Console with the following code, exchanging the file path for wherever you want the thesis to live.

 ``` r
 rmarkdown::draft(file = "~/Desktop/thesis/index",